perfectscale-io/k8s-cost-optimization/docs/over-under-idle-waste.md

 # The 4 Focus Areas

 When starting out with Kubernetes Cost Optimization it's important to understand what to focus on.
-Redundant costs come from 2 main sources: *wasted resources* and *idle resources*.
-Both of these are usually caused by over-provisioning, intentional or unintentional.
-On the other hand - thoughtless cost reduction activity can lead to *under-provisioning*, which causes performance and reliability issues.
+Redundant costs come from 2 main sources: ==wasted resources== and ==idle resources==.
+Both of these are usually caused by ==over-provisioning==, intentional or unintentional.
+On the other hand - thoughtless cost reduction activity can lead to ==under-provisioning==, which causes performance and reliability issues.

 When optimizing our cluster costs we want to focus on all of these areas iteratively - in order to keep our clusters as cost-effective and performant as needed.